Asian indexes mixed in choppy trading, echoing Wall Street

 "Market focus will remain on inflation and the Ukraine-Russia situation " ahead of the Thursday IMF panel discussion with U.S. Federal Reserve Chair Jerome Powell and European Central Bank President Christine Lagarde, said Lavanya Venkateswaran of Mizuho Bank in Singapore.

-Wall Street's major stock indexes ended mixed on a day dominated by the drop in Netflix shares, which lost more than a third of their value after reporting its first subscriber loss in more than a decade and predicting more grim times ahead.
+Wall Street's major stock indexes ended mixed on a day dominated by the drop in Netflix shares, which lost more than a third of their value after the company reported its first subscriber loss in more than a decade and predicted more grim times ahead.

 The S&P 500 slipped 0.1% after a late-afternoon fade, while the Nasdaq fell 1.2%.
 The Dow Jones Industrial Average rose 0.7%, having received a bump from IBM, which added 7.1% after reporting quarterly results that beat analysts’ estimates.